System Design Space

 Modular Monoliths and Other Facepalms

-Analysis of the report on why the “modular monolith” is not a new style, but a return to the engineering discipline: information hiding, module boundaries and verifiable dependencies.
+A walkthrough of why a modular monolith is not a new style, but a return to engineering discipline: information hiding, module boundaries, and verifiable dependencies.

 Modular Monoliths and Other Facepalms

-Kevlin Henney speaks at NDC London about modularity, boundaries and the cost of distribution.
+Kevlin Henney's NDC London talk about modularity, boundaries, and the cost of distributed architecture.

 Main idea

-The problem is often in the decomposition rather than in the deployment format
+The problem is usually the boundary, not the deployment model

 Source